 TAX PREPARATION, OPTIMIZATION, & PLANNING

-Does Your Current Financial Advisor Offer In-House Tax Planning & Tax Preparation?
+Does Your Current Financial Advisor Offer In-House Tax Planning & Tax Optimization?

 The Importance of an Integrated Tax & Financial Planning Process